upenndigitalscholarship/printing-in-prisons/blog/bukasafirstpost.md

 With each line of his poem, Frank’s pen wove a narrative not just of love and redemption, but of penance and internal reckoning.
 "Take Thou my wasted life/ Teach me to love with all my heart the woman who is my wife," he wrote, a line that resonated as both plea and promise.
 This poem wasn’t just for her; it was for the man he aspired to be—someone truthful, someone steadfast.

 *Frank H. Gilson understood the purpose of the prison all too well.
 Sitting alone in his cell, he held a small, pearl-handled penknife—an object that seemed almost out of place in this stark, unforgiving environment.
 Yet, each night, as he turned the penknife in his hand, it served as a reminder of his past and the choices that led him here.
 In its cool, reflective surface, he found not only hope for redemption but the subtle edge of defiance, a hint that perhaps, even in captivity, his spirit sought freedom.*

+> **Note:** I used ChatGPT to get the idea of relating the reflective nature of the penknife to the poem's overall goal and its connection to Eastern State Penitentiary.
+Additionally, ChatGPT helped me organize my paragraphs and name the subheadings effectively.